 - Homes with private water wells DO NOT qualify for this program

-- Toilet being replaced is 3.5 gallons per flush or greater (If home was built before 1994, and the toilet has not been replaced since 1995, then toilets will qualify)
+- Toilet being replaced is 3.5 gallons per flush or greater (If home was built before 1994, and the toilet has not been replaced since 1995, then toilets will qualify) Keep in mind we will need pictures of the old toilet for documentation.

 - Old toilet(s) will NOT be re-installed at any location, and will be rendered unusable or disposed of